takikawa/raco-find-collection/README.md

 -------------------------------------------------------

 This script helps you find where a given collection is installed in Racket packages or core collections.
+Requires Racket 6.0 or newer.

 Installation
 ------------